What Is Local Law 87 in New York?

 - HVAC (heating ventilation and air conditioning) systems

 - Electrical and lighting systems

-If your building falls under the authority of LL87, you must submit Energy Efficiency Reports (EER) to the New York City government by December 31 of the year they are due (once every 10 years).
-[The chart on this page] can help you determine which year your first EER is due.
+Suppose your building falls under the authority of Local Law 87.
+In that case, you must submit Energy Efficiency Reports (EER) to the New York City Department of Buildings by December 31 of the year they are due (once every 10 calendar years).
+The chart on this page can help you determine which year your first EER is due.

 EERs must include information on the following:

 - General building information